SteveDunn/steve-dunn-blog/posts/2009/03/03/hiding-your-privates-from-stylecop.md

 ---
-title: 'Hiding your privates from StyleCop'
+title: Hiding your privates from StyleCop
 date: '2009-03-03T12:55:00+00:00'
 status: publish